 I began to work again for Secunda Marine Services in March 2007.
 In September 2007 Secunda was purchased by McDermott International and the Canadian company is J. Ray McDermott Canada Ltd. I spent two years on the Dive Support Vessel DSV Bold Endurance working in the Gulf of Mexico, a couple of trips on the DSV Emerald Sea in the Arabian Gulf, and then worked as an Electronics Officer / Dynamic Positioning Technician from January 2010 to September 2016 on the DSV Thebaud Sea working in the Arabian Gulf for McDermott Middle East.
 When I came home in early September 2016, I decided to retire and made it official on 20th September 2016, to coincide with my 50th anniversary of joining the Royal Canadian Navy on 20th September 1966.
 A nice round figure.

-I continue to live in Portuguese Cove in the Halifax area with my wife of 44 years.
+I continue to live in Portuguese Cove in the Halifax area with my wife of 51 years as of June 2023.
 On my time off we like to travel and cruise.
 We have two sons and four grandsons.